hieudo-hn/dlib/README.md

 This project is based on Davis King's Imglab & source code of dlib - a C++ machine learning toolkit.

 # Prerequisite to running the program:
-1. Clone/Download this repo:
+1. Clone/Download this repo into Desktop by first opening your terminal:
 ```
+cd ~/Desktop
 git clone https://github.com/hieudo-hn/dlibSealGUI.git
 ```
-or download the zip file and unzip it in your laptop if you do not have git.
+or download the zip file and unzip it in your laptop if you do not have git and store it in /Desktop.

 2. (MacOS) Check if you have homebrew
 If typing `brew` in your terminal returns `command not found` run the following to install homebrew: